 First and foremost, experienced personal injury lawyers will always tell clients that there are no guarantees.
 The strength of a claim and the amount of money it might involve varies widely from client-to-client and incident-to-incident.

-Still, lawyers can and do often come up with detailed calculations of what their clients should receive as compensation for their injuries.
-It comes as a surprise to many clients just how many factors that calculation involves.
+Still, lawyers can and do often come up with detailed calculations of what their clients should receive as compensation for their injuries factoring in the type of accident. regardless of a car accidents, truck accident, slip and fall accident, or even pedestrian accident, It may come as a surprise to many clients just how many factors that calculation involves.
 Personal injury lawyers know how to find financial damages that clients did not even realize they had suffered, and how to prove those damages in a court of law.
 This can involve working with accountants and financial planners to produce detailed reports about the amount of a client’s future medical needs, or about how much money the client would have earned in the future, but for getting injured.

 How many injured clients could tackle that kind of detailed economic calculation, do you think?
 From our experience, the answer is almost none, and even those that possibly could, do not have the time, energy, or resources to pull it off.
 This is why people who (tragically, in our view) try to settle claims on their own virtually always leave huge amounts of money on the table, often without even realizing they have made a massive, costly mistake that could ruin their financial futures.